xdy/xdy-exploration-mode/README.md

 ## Installation

-Install by either searching for xdy-exploration-mode in [FoundryVTT's](https://foundryvtt.com/) Module tab and clicking Install or by clicking the 'Install Module' button in that tab and entering the following as the Manifest
+Install by either searching for xdy-exploration-mode in [FoundryVTT's](https://foundryvtt.com/) 'Add-on Modules' tab and clicking
+Install or by clicking the 'Install Module' button in that tab and entering the following as the Manifest
 URL: https://github.com/xdy/xdy-exploration-mode/releases/latest/download/module.json